rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

     - Use the PowerVault Manager to set the host interface protocol for CNC ports using qualified SFP+ transceivers.
 ME4 Series modules ship with CNC ports configured for FC, so you must configure these ports for iSCSI when connecting to iSCSI hosts.
     - If you are using switches with mixed traffic (LAN/iSCSI), then a VLAN should be created to isolate iSCSI traffic from the rest of the switch traffic.

 To connect controller modules supporting 10 GbE iSCSI host interface ports to a server HBA or switch, using the controller CNC ports, select a qualified 10 GbE SFP+ transceiver.

-Use the cabling diagram below to connect the host servers to the switches.
+Use the cabling diagram below to connect host servers to a switch-attached storage system.

 ![Connecting hosts: ME4 Series 2U switch-attached – two servers, two switches](../assets/GUID-E63CC18D-EBBC-47BB-BDB3-F1874C6658F3-low.jpg)